 This is an introduction to ethnographic studies in product design.
-The class is half lecture/discussion and half hands-on ethnographic field work at off-site museums.
+The class is half lecture/discussion and half hands-on ethnographic fieldwork at off-site museums.
 The students will learn the basic tools for usability data gathering and analysis.
-All students will be expected to complete a final project based on their field work: presenting data, data interpretation, and final recommendations.
+All students will be expected to complete a final project based on their fieldwork: presenting data, data interpretation, and final recommendations.
 The final student work product will be shared with the decision-makers at the museums.
-Students may chose to work in groups.
+Students may choose to work in groups.

 Students have to provide their own transportation to the off-site research destinations: Exploratorium and The Legion of Honor Museums (provisional sites).

 This course is intended for adult students and professionals engaged in product design as part of their academic or work lives, as well as individuals interested in hands-on usability experience and analysis of data, and museum product, space, and exhibit design.